-What we can learn from large scale IT programmes.
+What online mental health services can learn from large-scale IT programs.

 September 2nd, 2019 - Lloyd Humphreys, Head of Europe at SilverCloud Health and NHS and Innovation Accelerator alumnus.
-In my previous blog, I explored the learning that mental health has to share with large scale, mainstream digital health programmes.
-As we approach the NHS Health and Care Expo (‘Expo’) next week, I’d like to flip that paradigm and see what mental health needs to take away from some of the current big programmes of change.
+In my previous blog, I explored the learning that mental health has to share with large-scale, mainstream digital health programs.
+As we approach the NHS Health and Care Expo (‘Expo’) next week, I’d like to flip that paradigm and see what online mental health services need to take away from some of the current big programs of change.

-This was inspired by seeing that there are lots of discussions around population approaches to healthcare, from the Long-Term Plan, use of big data/AI, Primary Care Networks, Integrated Care Systems, personalised care and so forth, but nothing about tackling mental health at such a scale.
+This was inspired by seeing that there are lots of discussions around population approaches to healthcare, from the Long-Term Plan, use of big data/AI, Primary Care Networks, Integrated Care Systems, personalized care, and so forth, but nothing about tackling mental health at such a scale.

 So why haven’t we taken a population-level, large-scale and integrated approach to mental health?

-Firstly, let’s say what it isn’t…it is not population health, as this is a very specific term that refers to analyzing data and outcomes to then apply learning to meeting the local needs in a proactive approach.
+Firstly, let’s say what it isn’t… is not population health, as this is a very specific term that refers to analyzing data and outcomes to then apply information to meet the local needs in a proactive approach.
 Predictive analytics and technologies to look for patterns in healthcare presentation and service utilization is very much the remit, with solutions such as Orion’s Amadeus and Cerner’s HealtheIntent being solutions of choice.
 Indeed, there is a good example of this in the Wirral.

 Population mental health: A continuum of experience and service

-Population mental health is about recognizing that everyone is on a continuum of mental health, from positive wellbeing all the way to chronic and serious mental illness.
-We are all on this continuum and we all move up and down this dependent on life stressors, events and our predisposition to mental health problems.
+Population mental health is about recognizing that everyone is on a continuum of mental health, from positive well-being to chronic and serious mental illness.
+We are all on this continuum and we all move up and down this dependent on life stressors, events, and our predisposition to mental health problems.

-But the way we configure our mental health services does not recognise this continuum, often being highly reactive and risk driven.
-This isn’t a criticism, just an acknowledgement that mental health is dynamic and ever changing but healthcare provision has been divided into clusters, with distinct entry and exit points, and pathways through the service that are usually operating independently of one another.
-Services find it difficult to manage co-morbid issues or treat the person in a coordinated way and end up focussing on the symptoms or condition.
+But the way businesses configure their online mental health services do not recognize this continuum, often being highly reactive and risk-driven.
+This isn’t a criticism, just an acknowledgment that mental health is dynamic and ever-changing but healthcare provision has been divided into clusters, with distinct entry and exit points, and pathways through the service that are usually operating independently of one another.
+Those online mental health services find it difficult to manage co-morbid issues or treat the person in a coordinated way and end up focusing on the symptoms or condition.

-Population mental health explores the notion that we should have an integrated approach, so that a person’s journey through the healthcare systems mirrors their journey to positive wellbeing.
-There should be no waiting, no exclusion criteria and a matching of needs to the service they receive.
+Population mental health explores the notion that we should have an integrated approach so that a person’s journey through the healthcare systems mirrors their journey to positive wellbeing.
+There should be no waiting, no exclusion criteria, and matching of needs to the service they receive.
 That anyone, at any time can receive help and support whether they are feeling stressed due to work or coping with hallucinations and delusions.

 So how can we use digital to help drive population mental health and wellbeing?

-SilverCloud has the potential to do exactly this, with 30+ digital therapy programmes and modules, self-sign-up, assessment, e-triage, the ability to be delivered in a flexible and scalable way, it shows that 70% of people achieve recovery and can deliver 91% cost reductions compared to traditional services.
-It has been shown to be effective for people with mild to moderate issues, as well as being effective as an adjunct to traditional therapy for people with serious mental illness.
-It is used by universities, insurers and companies to manage wellbeing - including NHS staff as part of the GP Health service - covering millions of lives across Europe and North America.
+SilverCloud has the potential to do exactly this, with 30+ digital therapy programs and modules, self-sign-up, assessment, e-triage, the ability to be delivered in a flexible and scalable way, it shows that 70% of people achieve recovery and can deliver 91% cost reductions compared to traditional services.
+Research on the effects of online mental health programs shows their effectiveness for people with mild to moderate issues, as well as being effective as an adjunct to traditional therapy for people with serious mental illness.
+It is used by universities, insurers, and companies to manage wellbeing - including NHS staff as part of the GP Health service - covering millions of lives across Europe and North America.
 With integrations in place with mental health systems and the potential around NHS App and NHS Login, this is the beginning of a seamless approach to empowering all citizens.

 This has the power to truly connect services, free up the capacity of our therapist workforce, and deliver preventative care to an entire nation.